magma/magma/docs/readmes/resources/ref_magma_metrics.md

 # Life of a Magma Metric

-A metric in a Magma deployment may originate at the access gateway (AGW), other gateways such as FeG, at the orchestrator (Orc8r), or at other targets such as Postgres.
-In this document, we focus on the life of a metric that originates at the AGW, goes through the Orc8r to [Prometheus](https://prometheus.io/), and eventually gets displayed on the NMS UI.
+A metric in Magma deployments may originate at gateways (AGW, FeG, etc.), Orc8r, or other targets (Postgres, AWS, etc.).
+In this document, we focus on the life of a metric that originates at the AGW, travels through the Orc8r to [Prometheus](https://prometheus.io/), and is eventually displayed on the NMS UI.

 ![Orc8r Metrics](assets/orc8r/orc8r_metrics.png)